Offline Navigation + LoRa Communication

 Field Utilities

-The firmware expands into a toolkit: scan, decode, sync, and inspect.
+The firmware expands into a toolkit.

 Sub-GHz energy sweep view